cloudposse/geodesic/README.md

 ![Geodesic](docs/geodesic-small.png)

 Geodesic is the fastest way to get up and running with a rock solid, production grade cloud platform built entirely from Open Source technologies.

 It’s a swiss army knife for creating and building consistent platforms to be shared across a team environment.

 It easily versions staging environments in a repeatable manner that can be followed by any team member.

+It's a way of doing things that allows companies to collaborate on infrastructure (~snowflakes~) and radically reduce Total Cost of Ownership, along with a vibrant and active [slack community](https://slack.cloudposse.com).

 It provides a fully customizable framework for defining and building cloud infrastructures backed by [AWS](https://aws.amazon.com/) and powered by [kubernetes](https://kubernetes.io/).
 It couples best-of-breed technologies with engineering best-practices to equip organizations with the tooling that enables clusters to be spun up in record time without compromising security.